muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - This feature uses a custom permission group when active.
+This could conflict with other mods/scenarios that also use permission groups.
 - If the vehicle comes to a stop during the time (due to hitting something) it will automatically start going the opposite direction.
 - This feature affects all types of cars, tanks and train vehicles, but not the Spider Vehicle.

 Call For Help